web2project/web2project.github.io/_docs/routing-and-filesystem.md

 status: cleanup
 ---

-The goal of this page is to document how particular web2project URLs map to specific files on the filesystem.

 ### Module Url Structure -> File Structure

 The general pattern is ```web2project/index.php?m={modulename}&a={action}&id={id}``` where **{modulename}** is the directory, **{action}** is the file, and **{id}** is the specific item you're editing.

-From here forward, the Company module will serve as our example due to its simplicity.
+In this section, we'll use the relatively simple Company to walk through the mechanics.
 This is a list of all the files within the module directory:

     /companies/
        addedit.php